 Among other metrics, Cloud revenues grew 86% to $99 million on the back of increased utilization of cloud-based services.
 It added 450 new customers for the quarter and now has over 220 orders of average contract value of more than $1 million.
 It ended the quarter with annual recurring revenue growing 54% to $1.68 billion.

 Splunk ended the year with revenues growing 31% over the year to $2.36 billion.
-Net loss was $2.22 (per share or million?) and an adjusted net income of $1.88 per share.
+Adjusted net income was $1.88 per share.

 For the first quarter, Splunk expects revenues of $450 million and revenue of $2.6 billion for 2020.
 The market was looking for revenues of $526 million for the quarter and $2.88 billion for the year.